stratoxjs/StratoxPilot/README.md

 });

 // GET: example.se/#about
-// REGULAR URI paths (example.se/about) is of course also supported! router.get('/about', function(vars, request, path) {
+// REGULAR URI paths (example.se/about) are of course also supported! router.get('/about', function(vars, request, path) {
     const page = vars[0].pop();
     console.log(`The current page is: ${page}`);